 Life Forest is vast and sits on about 13 acres of sustainable land next to 60 acres of conservation area.
 The cremation burial spots are at least 50-square-feet to accommodate entire families (including pets).
-Life Forest uses burial urns that don’t damage the existing ecosystem.
+Life Forest uses wool cremation burial shrouds that don’t damage the existing ecosystem.

 If planning ahead, you and your loved ones choose a tree for your site.
 Tree options include but aren’t limited to:

 Options at Life Forest range from $3,500 to $6,500, depending on the tree.

 Planting the seed

 Mel Bennett devised the concept for Life Forest and envisioned it as an alternative to traditional cemeteries.
 When Mel was a child, her mother told her that when she died she wanted to become a tree.
 This was in the early 1980s, when cremation wasn’t nearly as popular as today.
 Mel thought the whole idea of becoming a tree was ridiculous at the time.

 But, life tosses surprises our way.
 At age 50, Mel’s Mom became ill and was mostly confined to a bed for the next 10 years until she died.

 “She was going to live the good life.
 It didn’t happen,” Mel said.
 “She couldn’t speak.
 What she lost was so epic.
 And, I lost not only her, I lost the hopes that I had for her.
 So, the idea here is being able to have that space where you can place those hopes.”